terrenjpeterson/raspberry/README.md

 - simpletest.py - python process running locally on a pi leveraging the requests package to do HTTP requests
 - stream.sh - batch proces that recursively runs the sensor on the pi
+- readspi.py - python script that reads analog sensor readings using the SPI and an ADC chip

 Dependencies
 ------------